Originally published in July 2019, updated March 2022

 In addition to standard and proprietary maps, the Wolters Kluwer Health Language experts are available to help organizations design custom maps based on specific needs.

-CORHIO, one of the largest HIE networks in the U.S., leverages the Health Language Data Normalization Solution and services to map general lab data to LOINC in order to expand reporting and public health visualizations.
-This framework empowers CORHIO constituents with key insights to drive successful population health initiatives around high-value health indicators and high-profile disease states such as diabetes.
+One of the largest HIE networks in the U.S. leveraged the Health Language data quality solutions and services to map general lab data to LOINC in order to expand reporting and public health visualizations.
+This framework empowered the HIE's clients with key insights to drive successful population health initiatives around high-value health indicators and high-profile disease states such as diabetes.

-A large payer organization covering 13 million lives is leveraging the Health Language data mapping services to map lab results to CPT® and LOINC codes in order to improve data quality, as well as ensure the organization’s proprietary reports contain proper HEDIS® measures to avoid any compliance issues.
+A large payer organization covering 13 million lives is leveraging the Health Language data mapping services to map lab results to CPT® and LOINC codes in order to improve data quality in a longitudinal health record, as well as ensure the organization’s proprietary reports contain proper HEDIS® measures to avoid any compliance issues.

 As demonstrated through these examples, the right lab data mapping strategy, powered by an advanced data normalization solution, delivers significant value across a wide variety of use cases.
-Speak to a Health Language expert to learn more about how our Data Normalization Solution can improve the quality of your data.
+Speak to a Health Language expert to learn more about how our data quality solutions can empower your interoperability needs.

 Be sure read our second installment in this data mapping series, where we will explore the challenges and opportunities of medication mapping.